Nnenna Okore: Work and concept

 More recently, Okore's environmental practice has expanded to include the creation of bioplastic artworks made from food waste, such as mushrooms, onion, orange, and banana peels.
 In her research with bioplastics, she positions the bioplastic material not only as an object for aestheticizing waste issues in the world, but as a concept for engaging in eco-art learning, teaching, and artmaking.
 Additionally, her works draw attention to different creative and ideological practices, such as new materialist and African animist theories, and a call-and-response methodology that provoke generative thinking about materialist practices with waste.
 Okore seeks to catalyze interconnections between human and nonhuman subjects in ways that go beyond simply extending her material practice with waste to calling attention to sustainable living.

 Being an Igbo woman, Okore also draws on elements of Igbo culture and history, specifically the lasting effects of colonialism.
-Okore regularly takes trips home to Nigeria, as a way of staying connected to her childhood memories of the environment and culture that inspires much of her work.
+Okore regularly takes trips home to Nigeria, as a way of staying connected to her Nigerian memories of the environment and culture that inspires much of her work.